-Updated on March 27th, 2019 by Josh Arnold
+Updated on March 7th, 2023 by Samuel Smith

-PennantPark is one of about 400 stocks with a 5%+ dividend yield.
-You can see the full list of established 5%+ yielding stocks here.
+PennantPark is one of over 100 stocks in our coverage universe with a 5%+ dividend yield.
+You can see the entire list of 5%+ yielding stocks by clicking here.

 Not only that, but PennantPark also pays its dividend each month.
 This allows investors to compound their wealth even more quickly than a stock that pays a quarterly or semi-annual dividend.

 There are currently 84 monthly dividend stocks.
 You can download our full Excel spreadsheet of all monthly dividend stocks (along with metrics that matter like dividend yield and payout ratio) by clicking on the link below: